dermatologist/kedro-tf-image/README.md

 # Kedro TF Image
-This package consists of Kedro pipelines for TF-based image analysis.
+This package consists of Kedro pipelines for preprocessing images for TensorFlow.
+I use it mostly for [CNN based Dermatology workflows.](https://skinhelpdesk.com)

 * The **download** pipeline downloads online images defined in a csv file for multilabel classification.
 The labels are added to the filename.
 The csv format is:
 ```
 id, url, labels
 1, https://somesite.com/someimage.jpg,dog|black|grey
 ```
-* The **folder** pipeline creates TF dataset from a folder of images with labels as subfolders.
+* The **folder** pipeline creates TensorFlow dataset from a folder of images with labels as subfolders.
 * The **multilabel** pipeline processes files downloaded by the 'download' pipeline and create a dataset with images and labels.
 The labels are extracted from the filename.
 * Add labels in parameters.yml
 ```